 How to Start Your Business Plan Financials

-Many entrepreneurs I work with report feeling apprehension when it’s time to build their business plan financials.
-It can help the struggling business plan writer to know that these issues are common, and even expected.
-Developing financials is a big undertaking, especially before your company gets off the ground.
+Many entrepreneurs I work with are apprehensive when it’s time to build their business plan financials, so it’s important to know that this is a common feeling.
+The fact is, developing financials is a big undertaking — especially before your company gets off the ground.

 The Intimidation Factor